chsteinhauer/SMC-0/README.md

 #### Milestone 7:
 * Implement UI & funcionality

 ### Tasks

 **Analyze**

+<ul> <li>Research how to utilize machine learning to detect problematic resonant frequencies and sibilance sounds in sound data.</li><li>Research how the problematic resonant frequencies and sibilance sounds can and should be modified.</li><li>Research how detection and modification of problematic resonant frequencies and sibilance sounds can be applied efficiently in real time.</li><li>Collect datasets of occurrences of resonance in sound.</li></ul>

 * Investigate user pains and needs in the refinemet process in sound post-production.
 * Research how to utilize machine learning to detect problematic resonant frequencies and sibilance sounds in sound data.